Frequently Asked Questions

 The MFA in Illustration program is 60 credits.
 See the full list of courses and descriptions.

 In the School of Graduate Studies, nine credits is considered full time.
-With the exception of one semester, as well two Summer sessions, the program is full-time in the evening and weekends, and tuition is charged accordingly.
+With the exception of one semester and two summer sessions, the Illustration MFA program is full-time in the evening and weekends.
+Tuition is charged accordingly.
 As a full-time student, there is one single tuition fee.

 Students are accepted and enrolled only for the fall semester and must follow the prescribed order of classes.

 It is equally important that you arrive with a skill set that will allow you to grow and to have had experience in the working world, alongside other professionals.
 Not all industry experience need be a linear association to illustration.
 The program is proud to boast amongst its alumni, art directors, graphic designers, as well as others, who brought presented a strong portfolio and a commitment to success.

 Every fall, in the first year of study, the class takes a day trip to the Norman Rockwell Museum, where we enjoy a close relationship with the director and head curator, visiting just in time to enjoy the brilliant palette of color that New England has to offer.
 There is a nominal fee for the bus and admission to the museum.

+At this time, there are no classes that are uniquely on line.
 We have classes where enhanced learning opportunities are built in, as well as guest lectures.
-At this time, there are no classes that are uniquely on line.

 Note: All portfolio submissions become the property of the School of Graduate Studies and will not be returned.
 No oversize portfolios, binders, prints or original work will be accepted.
-The College is not responsible for any media that is received in damaged condition and cannot be viewed.
+FIT is not responsible for any media that is received in damaged condition and cannot be viewed.
 The work should be of professional quality and/or published work.

-No. The curriculum has been carefully designed to follow not only a sequential order, but also a complementary one.
+No. The Illustration MFA curriculum has been carefully designed to follow not only a sequential order, but also a complementary one.
 Courses are offered in the same semester so that the content complements and reflects what is being delivered simultaneously.